fern-api/docs-starter/README.md

 npm install -g fern-api
 ```

-As this is a global command, you can run it from any location.
-The CLI commands in the following steps must be run from within your repository.
+The CLI commands in the following steps must be run from within the root of your repository.

 ### Step 5: Check that your OpenAPI specification is valid